bradleymcallister97/Mattermost-Setup-With-Ansible/README.md

 Once script is done the EC2 instance will be hosting your personal Mattermost site.
 Mattermost is like Slack.

 ## How to Run
-__Was ran and tested with Ansible 2.4__
+__Was run and tested with Ansible 2.4__

 1. In order to be able to run the playbook you must have:
-    - An AWS user with prorammatic access
+    - An AWS user with programmatic access
-    - An AWS key pair set up with your machines personal ssh key, [instructions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws)
+    - An AWS key pair set up with your machine’s personal ssh key, [instructions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws)

-2. Update the all file under group_vars to contain the correct variale names.
+2. Update the file group_vars/all to contain the correct variale names, this is the file that contains all of the global varaibles that the script will use.

 3. Run playbook with command:
 `AWS_ACCESS_KEY_ID='<Your access key id>' AWS_SECRET_ACCESS_KEY='<Your secret access key>' ansible-playbook provision-aws-mattermost.yml`